Kiruna Church: Interior

 Kiruna Church has a main nave and two side naves, with elaborate designed dormers.
 The main room of the church possesses gable windows, which provide plenty of natural light for the inside space.
 Colored panes towards the lower part of the interior creates a shady, obscure environment by the side aisles because it reduces the amount of light entering the space.
 Sámi ornamentation influenced the intricate woodwork and carved latticework of the choir design.
 Christian Eriksson made free-standing wooden sculptures for the interior of the building, which remain in place.

 A large altarpiece called "The Holy Grove" was created by Prince Eugen for the church's interior.
 The focal point of the painting is a depiction of a vast, limitless landscape.

 Belfry

 Built earlier than the church, the bell tower was constructed in 1906–1907.
-The tower stands about twenty meters to the west of the main church building and reflects influence from other bell towers in northern Sweden.
+The tower stood before the move about twenty meters to the west of the main church building and reflects influence from other bell towers in northern Sweden.
 The materials and color of the tower are the same as Kiruna Church.